goshiphq/goship-cms/content/articles/large-item-shipping.md

 ## What is the best way to ship large items?

 Shipping heavy, bulky items can be difficult --- but what are your options?
 If you're booking an entire trailer with a shipping service but only need a third of the space, you will pay for space you don't need.
 You will either have to absorb the cost of that extra space or pass it on to your customers.
 You could handle your large item delivery yourself.
 However, DIY delivery can be difficult and can take you away from what you do best: running your company.
 If you are a small business or sell items online as an individual, delivering items yourself is not a realistic option.
-GoShip.com is perfect for serving smaller businesses' and individuals' shipping needs.
+GoShip is perfect for serving smaller businesses' and individuals' shipping needs.

-## Why Choose GoShip.com?
+## Why Choose GoShip?

-With GoShip.com, the process of arranging your shipments is easy and convenient.
+With GoShip, the process of arranging your shipments is easy and convenient.
 We have long-standing relationships with thousands of reliable, experienced carriers across the country.
 Our self-service website makes finding the carrier that's right for you as simple as possible.
 We offer free quote comparisons, online booking, and tracking tools, and customizable solutions to meet your exact needs.

 Logistics are more vital than ever for any retailer's success.
 With our experience, expertise, and an extensive network of carriers, we can provide the capabilities you require to keep your promises to your customers.
 Get a free quote today!

 ## Which items can you ship?

-With GoShip.com, you can ship any type of large items you need to, from your couch to auto parts.
+With GoShip, you can ship any type of large items you need to, from your couch to auto parts.
 Here are some of the most common large-item shipping services we provide:

 ## Furniture Shipping

 When shipping furniture, the cost can often be prohibitive.
 Especially when you're trying to work with long-distance furniture movers, standard shipping services, or trucking companies.
 Are you trying to organize a furniture delivery of large pieces?
-GoShip.com has furniture shipping options that meet your needs through our shipping services.
+GoShip has furniture shipping options that meet your needs through our shipping services.
 Our professional experience and network of [freight carriers](https://www.goship.com/shipping-services/ltl-freight-shipping/) provide you with options that are cost-effective, time-saving, and easy to use.

 ### How to ship furniture?